undiagnosedheart/HW-5---Cards/README.md

 # Program Description
 In this assignment you will construct an ArrayList that can manage a set of Cards which includes both normal and premium cards.
 You will implement the various methods that are required in order to make the ArrayList function.
 A sample program will be provided for you to test with, but you may want to alter it to check different functionality of your ArrayList.

+# Specific instructions and style guidelines/grading are in the PDF